 After graduation from my masters program, I had the choice to enter into research.
 While I enjoyed being a part of research throughout my college career, I realized that my true passion lays in teaching.
 I have started working as a professional tutor at one of the surrounding universities, tutoring students in general biology, genetics and cell/molecular biology.
 I joined Varsity Tutors as a means to help more students gain the love of biology that I do.

-CUNY Hunter College - Masters, Biology concentration in Biotechonology
+Graduate Degree: CUNY Hunter College - Masters, Biology concentration in Biotechonology

 What is your teaching philosophy?

 Everyone can come to understand any concept; it's all about finding the right approach.

 What might you do in a typical first session with a student?

 I like to discuss with the student what they feel they need (help with note-taking, study habits, or just specific concepts), and then have them walk me through what they typically do in/out of class before starting in on material.

 How can you help a student become an independent learner?

 Helping students identify what kind of learner they are is a huge help.
 Trying different methods of note-taking and exam prep is key for setting students up to become independent.